Formal or fixed verse takes many different forms, but since

 the advent of free verse it refers especially to

-poetry with deliberate, regular rhymes and rhythm or meter that
+poetry with intentional, regular rhymes and rhythm or meter that

 enhance the sonic or musical effects of language.